lm3nitro/Projects/MySQL/Part3-MySQL Queries.md

 Please note: This is a continuation of *Import Dabase.md*.

 ### Scope:
 This is a continuation to the MySQL project.
 I have already installed MySQL, created a schema, and imported a data set.
 These are some simple queries.
 I will be using the dataset that was previously imported in *Import Database.md*.
-This is a dataset is a list of billionaires and their statistics (age, name, birthday. networth, etc.) The following queries are a simple set of queries using a mix of functions to see the data we have represented in different ways.
+This is a dataset is a list of billionaires and their statistics (age, name, birthday. networth, etc.) The following queries are a simple set of queries using a mix of functions to see the data I have represented in different ways.

-Before starting to create queries, we will need to ensure that we have selected our schema.
+Before starting to create queries, I will need to ensure that I have selected my schema.
 You can do this by double-clicking the scheme and ensureing that it is in **bold** before running the query.
-As you can see in the image below, our schema is in **bold** and we can select everything in our dataset in a simple query to ensure everything is running:
+As you can see in the image below, my schema is in **bold** and I can select everything in my dataset in a simple query to ensure everything is running:

 ```
 SELECT * FROM statistics_lm3nitro;